meep-tech/BBnf.Net/ReadMe.md

 > WIP

 ## TODO
+- Syntax Features
-- [ ] update regex literal to use using `/` as delimiters.
+  - [x] update regex literal to use using `/` as delimiters.
-- [ ] add block style comments.
+  - [x] add block style comments.
-- [ ] add other defenition assignment operators.
+  - [x] add other defenition assignment operators.
+  - [x] add special sequences.
+  - [x] add full repeat syntax.
+  - [x] allow all suffixes as prefixes in BBnf.
+  - [x] Add Unordered Sequence using: `{}`.
+  - [x] Add Spread (`...`) operator as just prefix for templating and splatting.
+  - [x] add a general numeric range syntax.
+  - [ ] add negative to the numeric literals.
+  - [ ] make the numeric literal base type into the literal type.
+  - [ ] add plus or minus tailing syntax to repeat.
-- [ ] add special sequences.
+  - [ ] add 'spaced' boolean to the or (`|`) operator.
   - [ ] investigate and add hexidecimal and octal literals? (or at least tags).
-- [ ] add full repeat syntax.
-- [ ] Allow all suffixes as prefixes in BBnf.
+- Tests
-- [ ] add tests for creating a grammar from code
+  - [ ] Add tests for Creating a set of Tokens and Grammar rules from code
-  - [ ] add tests for the token parser
+    - [ ] add Token parser tests
-  - [ ] add tests for the rule parser
+    - [ ] add Rule parser tests
-- [ ] implement the basic grammar -> expression code parser logic
+- Grammar Parser Implementation
   - [ ] implement each rule's expression parser {0%}
   - [ ] implement comment handling
   - [ ] implement the rule based parser logic, state, etc.
+  - [ ] implement Tags
     - [ ] implement the whitespace tags
     - [ ] implement other built-in tags
+      - [ ] indexer tag
     - [ ] implement custom tags
+- Documentation
+  - [ ] Finish the usage docs
+    - [ ] Finish the quick start guide
+  - [ ] Finish the syntax documentation

 [^BBNF-CvsT]: **BBNF - Comments vs Tags** Both inline comments and tags in BBNF use the `#` symbol as a prefix.
 Inline comments require a whitespace charachter after the `#` and before the comment text (spaced), while tags use immediate syntax and require there to be no whitespace after the symbol and before the key (unspaced).
 [^EBNF-CvsL]: **EBNF - Capitalization vs Lowercase** In some BNF variants; The capitalization used to reference other productions is significant.
 Productions for tokens are written in all uppercase, while productions for rules are written in all lowercase.